About Us

 Edward Lloyd

 Is a concert pianist.
 He studied at Chethams School of Music and continued his piano studies at the Royal Northern College of Music funded by the Alison Copley Scholarship.
 Edward had two Masterclasses with Sir Stephen Hough.
 Edward went on to perform his first piano concerto debut with the Oxford Festival Orchestra.
 (Rachmaninov Piano Concerto no 1.)
-Edward has performed at Bridgewater Hall, Steinway Hall London, the Stoller Hall and at the Boyne Music Festival in Ireland.
-Edwards competition achievements include the Beethoven Piano Society of Europe Competition, the Birmingham International, EPTA UK Competitions and he won first prize in the Dorothy Richardson Piano Competition.
-Edward plays recitals across the UK, sharing an intimate and extraordinary understanding of piano music.
-Edward has since become a supporting artist and associate of the DYMF award programs.
-He participated in the International Music Competitions in Budapest as a panel judge and competition administrator.
+Edward has performed at Bridgewater Hall, Steinway Hall London, and many other prestige venues.
+Edwards competition achievements include the Beethoven Piano Society of Europe Competition, the Birmingham International and more.
+Edward plays recitals across the UK and Europe sharing an intimate and extraordinary understanding of piano music.
+He participated in the International Music Competitions in Budapest as a panel judge with the DYMF and is a supporting artist and permanent panel adjudicator with the DYMF.

 Garth White

 Studied performing arts and loves music of all genres.
 Garth represents Charles Tyrwhitt who was a key sponsor of the DYMF inaugural concerts at Ely cathedral in 2021.
-Garth is the Secretary of the DYMF and awards manager.
+Garth is the Voluntary Secretary and Awards manager of the DYMF.

 Christina Bass

-DYMF Award Benefactor.
 Christina first observed the work of the DYMF through its collaboration with the OFO and the Liszt Academy, developing relationships with those who share our philosophy and mission to support young musicians with the cost of their studies.
-Christina has supported one of three national competitions in Hungary as part of the Foundations international award program.
+Christina has supported one of three national competitions in Hungary as part of the Foundations international award program and funded a DYMF Bursary.

 Who we are